c0pperdragon/C64-Video-Enhancement/README.md

 [A-Video board](https://github.com/c0pperdragon/A-VideoBoard/tree/master/c64mod)
 repository) is completely open source and free to use for any purpose.

-Most parts are pretty standard, only the TSSR connector and the three-way switch are probably not that easy to source with every electronics retailer.
+Most parts are pretty standard, only the TRRS connector and the three-way switch are probably not that easy to source with every electronics retailer.
-For your convenience, I have set up a [BOM](doc/fpgaboard_bom.ods) and a project parts list at [mouser](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=9f8979b031) that contains everything besides the TSSR jack.
+For your convenience, I have set up a [BOM](doc/fpgaboard_bom.ods) and a project parts list at [mouser](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=9f8979b031) that contains everything besides the TRRS jack.
 For this jack you can use a "Cliff FC68125" with is available at several retailers or another part with the same footprint.
 For my original design I myself used an
 [unbranded part from a local retailer](https://www.conrad.at/de/p/conrad-components-klinken-steckverbinder-3-5-mm-buchse-einbau-horizontal-polzahl-4-stereo-schwarz-1-st-718732.html)